fallonwilliams/gladys-feed/docs/global-energy-live.md

-# Global Energy Live

-`Global Energy Live` is the compact telemetry payload described in the repository overview.
-This document turns that draft into a concrete repo artifact.
+`Global Energy Live` is the example project for sustainability using compact synthetic data as described in the overview.

-## Feed shape

-Each feed is a small JSON document intended for low-bandwidth distribution:

 ```json
 {